Awards - 1996

 Penny Lang, Montreal

-Penny had a great career going for
+Penny had a great career going for her in New

-and raise her son, Jason.
+her son, Jason.
 She fought off addiction and depression and re-emerged

 with her wit, talent and intellect intact delighting audiences through-out